nestybox/sysbox/docs/user-guide/storage.md

 ### Host does not support User and Group ID Shifting (i.e., no shiftfs)

-For Linux distros that do not support the shiftfs kernel module (e.g., RHEL, Fedora), the solution described in the prior section does not apply (unfortunately).
+For Linux distros that do not support the shiftfs kernel module (e.g., RHEL, Fedora, CentOS), the solution described in the prior section does not apply (unfortunately).

 As a result, dealing with permissions on bind mounts is harder.